-I am an engineer-turned-product manager focusing on computer systems and security.
+I am an engineer-turned-product manager.

 When I wasn't studying, I raced bikes and, for two years, I paid the bills for the Stanford Cycling Team.
 I tutored computer science (algorithms, programming, theory, and web applications) for the Stanford Athletic Department and am proud of all my athletes.

 BSidesSF '20: What should—and shouldn’t—scare you about Kubernetes and containers